How to Make Your (Grown-Up) Birthday Special

 I had even created an important rule for myself: No Work on Birthdays.

 Case in point: On my twenty-sixth birthday I was at my favorite bar with all my people when someone told the lead singer of the band that it was my birthday.
-Next thing I knew, I was up onstage belting out a cover of Stevie Wonder’s “Superstition” in front of hundreds of screaming fans.
+Next thing I knew, I was called up onstage to belt out a cover of Stevie Wonder’s “Superstition” in front of hundreds of screaming fans.

 Birthdays used to be mile markers worth celebrating, a time to reflect on everything I’d done in the past year and set a bunch of thrilling new goals for the coming one.
 A fresh, clean slate!